Willembrinck/2021-TTQs/README.md

 ### Limitations

-- Currently, supports only test cases.
+- This version of Seeker supports only test cases.
-  - It doesn't support tests tear down phase at the moment.
+  - It doesn't support tests tear down phase.
 - Performance: Executing code with Seeker is slow.
 If it takes more than 10 seconds to coplete an operation, force quit it.

+The version of Seeker available in this repository is designed specifically for the experiment, and currently outdated for other purposes.

+An updated version of Seeker is available in its official repository: https://github.com/maxwills/SeekerDebugger

 ## 3. How to execute the examples.